2019 National Park Week Free Days Announced

 - National Public Lands Day: Sept.
 28

-National Parks Week celebrates the array of natural and historical protected spaces across the country, and includes events and celebrations at various national park locations.
-Check out the NPS event calendar here, and more on the National Park Foundation here.
+National Park Week celebrates the array of natural and historical protected spaces across the country, and includes events and celebrations at various national park locations.

 National park entry fees run between $3 and $30 depending on mode of travel.
 Average cost for vehicle entry is around $20, and passes are good for several days after initial entry.
 There are over 400 national park sites in the country, and 120 charge an entry fee.
 80% of fees collected go directly to the national parks to help fund projects and protect natural resources, so your entry fees are going to good places.

 Fee-free days began as an incentive to increase accessibility and get people visiting national parks and public lands.
 These days also serve to raise awareness about the country’s natural resources and efforts in place to protect them.
 National park visitation was at a record high in 2016, the 100th birthday of the National Park Service.
 More than 325 million people visited national parks across the country, breaking the previous year’s record by 20 million visits.